The Filming of Mary Queen of Scots at Tornashean

 The actors, actresses and the film crew travelled over from Aviemore every day (at least a one and a half hour drive), the stunt team were based in Aberdeen and the security team were based in Ballater, as there was simply no accommodation any nearer for so many people.
 Filming took place over a period of one week, with set up and preparation days, dress rehearsals and four filming days.

 The actors and actresses included Saoirse Ronan (Mary Queen of Scots), Jack Lowden (Lord Darnley) Martin Compston and others well known people.
 Every main actor also had a double.
 Margot Robbie is Queen Elizabeth in the film but of course she was not involved in this part of the film.

 The scene of the film shot at Tornashean will last about seven minutes, and is one of the major scenes in the film.
 It is essentially an ambush and battle scene and given that the director of cinematography is John Mathieson, who did Gladiator, Les Miserables and Master and Commander (all Russell Crowe films) it should be very exciting.
 The director of the film is Josie Rourke, and she had a chat with us at the end of the four days film shooting and said how delighted she was with the footage they had achieved.

 We were not allowed to take any photographs of the action, so here are a few pictures of the setting up and preparation and there are also links below to the two trailers which have so far been released.
 The filming at Tornashean appears four times in the second one (all the fighting in the trees) although the main scene has been kept for the film.

-The film is due out in America in December and January 2019 in Britain.
+The film is came out in America in December 2018 & January 2019 in Britain.

 Mary, Queen Of Scots (Focus Features) TRAILER